 Photo of Andrew Soukup Andrew Soukup

-Andrew Soukup is a co-chair of the firm’s Class Action Litigation Practice Group.
-Andrew specializes in representing heavily regulated businesses in class actions, multidistrict litigation, and other high-stakes disputes.
-Recognized for achieving “big wins in his class action practice,” Andrew has defeated a variety…
+Andrew Soukup serves as co-chair of the firm’s Class Action Litigation Practice Group.
+He specializes in representing heavily regulated businesses in class actions, multidistrict litigation, and other high-stakes disputes.

-Andrew Soukup is a co-chair of the firm’s Class Action Litigation Practice Group.
-Andrew specializes in representing heavily regulated businesses in class actions, multidistrict litigation, and other high-stakes disputes.
-Recognized for achieving “big wins in his class action practice,” Andrew has defeated a variety of advertising, consumer protection, privacy, and product defect and safety claims ranging in exposure from millions to billions of dollars.
+Andrew Soukup serves as co-chair of the firm’s Class Action Litigation Practice Group.
+He specializes in representing heavily regulated businesses in class actions, multidistrict litigation, and other high-stakes disputes.

-Andrew’s clients include those in the consumer products, life sciences, financial services, technology, automotive, and media and communications industries.
-He has helped his clients prevail in litigation in federal and state courts across the country against putative class representatives, government agencies, state attorneys general, and commercial entities.
+Andrew’s clients include those in the consumer products, life sciences, financial services, technology, automotive, gaming, and media and communications industries.
+He has consistently helped his clients prevail in litigation in federal and state courts across the country against putative class representatives, government agencies, state attorneys general, and commercial entities.

-With a long history of representing companies subject to extensive federal regulation and oversight, Andrew provides a unique ability to help courts understand the complex environment that governs clients’ businesses.
-Clients turn to Andrew because of his successful outcomes at all stages of litigation, his responsiveness and attention to their matters, his understanding of their businesses, and his creative strategies.
+With a long history of representing companies subject to extensive federal regulation and oversight, Andrew has a unique ability to help courts understand the complex environment that governs clients’ businesses.
+Clients turn to Andrew because of his successful outcomes at all stages of litigation, his responsiveness and attention to their matters and his deep understanding of their businesses.

 Andrew’s recent successes include:

-• Leading the successful defense of several of the world’s leading companies and brands from claims that they engaged in deceptive marketing or sold defective products, including claims brought under state consumer protection and unfair deceptive acts or practices statutes.
+Leading the successful defense of several of the world’s leading companies and brands in class actions accusing them of engaging in deceptive marketing or selling defective products, including claims brought under state consumer protection and unfair deceptive acts or practices statutes.

-• Delivering wins in multiple nationwide class actions on behalf of leading financial institutions related to fees, disclosures, and other banking practices, including the successful defense of numerous financial institutions accused of violating the Paycheck Protection Program’s implementing laws, which contributed to Covington’s recognition as a “Class Action Group of the Year.”
+Delivered wins in multiple nationwide class actions on behalf of leading financial institutions related to fees, disclosures, and other banking practices, including defending several financial institutions accused of violating the Paycheck Protection Program’s implementing laws, which contributed to Covington’s recognition as a “Class Action Group of the Year.”

-• Helping one of the world’s largest seafood companies defeat ESG-related claims accusing the company of misrepresenting its environmental-friendly production practices.
+Helping several of the world’s most prominent companies from ESG-related claims accusing them of misrepresenting their practices.

-Andrew has also obtained favorable outcomes for numerous clients in commercial and indemnification disputes raising contract, fraud, and other business tort claims.
+Andrew has also achieved favorable outcomes for clients in commercial and indemnification disputes involving contracts, fraud, and other business tort claims.
 He helps companies navigate contractual and indemnification disputes with their business partners.
-And he advises companies on their arbitration agreements, and has helped numerous clients avoid multi-district and class-action litigation by successfully enforcing their arbitration agreements.
+Additionally, he provides guidance on arbitration agreements and has helped numerous clients avoid multi-district and class-action litigation by enforcing their arbitration agreements.

 Photo of Kanu Song Kanu Song

-Kanu Song is a litigator who represents clients in the technology and life sciences industries in complex commercial disputes, including class actions, trade secret litigation, contract disputes, and actions brought under unfair competition and consumer protection laws.
-She has substantive experience in all…
+Kanu Song is a litigator who represents clients in the technology and life sciences industries in complex, high-stakes matters, including data privacy class actions, trade secret litigation, copyright and trademark disputes, and actions brought under unfair competition and consumer protection laws.
+She has…

-Kanu Song is a litigator who represents clients in the technology and life sciences industries in complex commercial disputes, including class actions, trade secret litigation, contract disputes, and actions brought under unfair competition and consumer protection laws.
+Kanu Song is a litigator who represents clients in the technology and life sciences industries in complex, high-stakes matters, including data privacy class actions, trade secret litigation, copyright and trademark disputes, and actions brought under unfair competition and consumer protection laws.
 She has substantive experience in all stages of litigation, including arbitrations and appeals, with a strong track record of success on dispositive motions.

 Kanu also maintains an active pro bono practice focused on serving women and children, and assisting individuals and small businesses with intellectual property disputes.